© Crown copyright 2021

-Staggered starts: The guidance for schools and other places of education asks them to consider introducing staggered starts or adjusting start and finish times to keep groups of children apart as they arrive and leave and to enable more journeys to take place outside of peak hours.
+Local authorities and schools may wish to consider staggered starts or adjusting start and finish times.
+This would keep groups of children apart as they arrive and leave and enable more journeys to take place outside of peak hours.

-Staggered starts may be helpful where local authorities fulfil their duty to provide free transport for eligible children by providing with them with a pass for free travel on public transport, so that those children are able to avoid using public transport at peak time.
+Staggered starts may be helpful where local authorities provide eligible children with a pass for free travel on public transport so that those children are able to avoid using public transport at peak time.

-We recognise that it is likely that children and young people in different groups or bubbles will need to travel together on home to school transport so that it may not be possible for them to arrive at different times from one another.
-Schools, places of education and local authorities will need to work together to ensure the arrangements for home to school transport and staggered starts complement one another.
+We recognise that it is likely that children and young people in different groups or bubbles will need to travel together on home to school transport so it may not be possible for them to arrive at different times from one another.
+Schools, colleges and local authorities will need to work together to ensure the arrangements for home to school transport and staggered starts complement one another.

 Where there is a safe walking route, schools may want to consider having buses drop children off a short way from the school, to ease congestion around school sites.